Typee-Language/Typee/src/_Global_Documentation/typee_front_end_scanner_sw_documentation.md

 any enhancement, modification or augmentation of __Typee__ language grammar is then straightforward.

-Iy a new token is added to the language specification, we just have to add a constant class identifier by the end of their list, just before this line
+If a new token is added to the language specification, we just have to add a constant class identifier by the end of their list, just before this line:

     ##--- Add new tokens JUST BEFORE this line ---##